What Is Sebum and What Is Its Purpose?

-- Transporting pheromones, which are hormones that act on other mammals through smell, to the skin.1This might be nature's purpose for the increased production of sebum during adolescence.
+- Transporting pheromones, which are hormones that act on other mammals through smell, to the skin (this might be nature's purpose for the increased production of sebum during adolescence)1

 Sebaceous glands are filled with specialized cells known as sebocytes.
 Sebum accumulates inside these cells, causing the cells to burst, releasing their contents into the hair follicle (pore).
-The sebum then slowly travels up the hair follicle until it reaches the surface of the skin.5
+The sebum then slowly travels up the pore until it reaches the surface of the skin.6

 Sebocytes not only produce sebum, but together with skin cells they act as an immune organ to fight against invading microbes.
-On recognizing specific bacteria, such as P. acnes (acne bacteria), sebocytes and skin cells can react by altering the lipid composition of sebum and also by producing inflammatory and antimicrobial molecules to fight the "invaders."6
+On recognizing specific bacteria, such as C. acnes (acne bacteria), sebocytes and skin cells can react by altering the lipid composition of sebum and also by producing inflammatory and antimicrobial molecules to fight the "invaders."7

-During embryonic development, maternal androgens regulate the development of sebaceous glands.
-The number of glands remains about the same throughout life, but they increase in size.2
+In the womb, maternal androgens regulate the development of sebaceous glands in a growing embryo.
+Once developed, the number of glands that an unborn baby has then remains about the same throughout life, but they increase in size.2

 The pituitary gland, located in the brain, is a master gland that controls hormone production.
 However, interestingly, sebaceous glands themselves also produce androgens.2